mlavin/django-selectable/docs/widgets.rst

 Below are the custom widgets defined by Django-Selectable.
 All widgets take the lookup class as the first required argument.

+.. versionadded:: 0.4

+These widgets all support a ``query_params`` keyword argument which is used to pass additional query parameters to the lookup search.
+See the section on :ref:`Adding Parameters on the Server Side <server-side-parameters>` for more information.

 .. _AutoCompleteWidget: